-Phosphorus (P) is one of the major elements for plants and food production.
-However, P is limited resource in the world.
+Phosphorus (P) is one of the major elements for plants and food

 The zirconium sulfate-surfactant micelle mesostructure (ZS) greatly and selectively adsorb phosphate ions with anion exchange in the solutions (Fig. 1).
 Furthermore, P adsorbed to ZS is easily desorbed by NaOH or citric acid solutions.